List of Star Wars species (P–T): Tynnan

 Tynnans are a beaver-like race from Tynna.
 They have an unusual kind of government, in which new governors were randomly picked through a lottery.
-They also greatly cared about their world's environment and take precautions with technology to insure they won't harm said environment.
+They also greatly care about their world's environment and take precautions with technology to insure they won't harm said environment.
 An amphibious race, Tynnans are competent swimmers and virtually all their settlements are near bodies of water, plus have water-themed entertainment.
-They have a layer of blubber to keep them warm while in the frigid waters, but this made wearing clothes discomforting, so they usually went around naked (though they will wear belts at least).
+They have a layer of blubber to keep them warm while in the frigid waters, but this made wearing clothes discomforting, so they usually go around naked (though they will wear belts at least).

 The species debuted in the Han Solo Trilogy novel Han Solo's Revenge.